ShannaBadhesha/Final_project/README.md

   scale_y_log10(breaks=c(25,100,400))
 ```
 ![png](Graphs/graph_5.png)
+Plot count of the ENSG00000227063.5 gene using ```ggplot``` comparing radiation vs non-radiation treatment.
+Normalized count is observed to be higher in the non-radiation treatment group.

 ### Exporting results to CSV files
 A plain-text file of the results can be exported using the base R functions write.csv or write.delim.
 We suggest using a descriptive file name indicating the variable and levels which were tested.